gvwilson/sensibleadventures/wrestler/wrestler.md

 Luft knocks Argasdottir's arm out of his way and strides through the snow.

 Walker appears to ignore him.
-"It is not wise to rest the elks without feeding them," he tells Torvane calmly.
+"It is not wise to rest the camels without feeding them," he tells Torvane calmly.

 Luft swings roundhouse at the Nukilik.